quarkslab/irma/docs/brain/ftpd.rst

     better move to SFTP

-A FTP server with TLS is used to transfer files **Frontends** and meant to be analyzed by **Probes**.
+A FTP server with TLS could be used to transfer files **Frontends** and meant to be analyzed by **Probes**.
 We describe in the following how to set up pure-ftpd.